 "Employee engagement is strongly connected to business outcomes essential to an organization's financial success.
-Engaged employees support the innovation, growth and revenue that their companies need".
+Engaged employees support the innovation, growth and revenue that their companies need."

 So what does this mean for those employees who spend their day on a shop floor or in a factory for example?
-Sure they're aware of the impact they're having within their particular location, but the majority of staff lack the knowledge of how their day-to-day work is affecting the organisation as a whole.
+Sure they're aware of the impact they're having within their particular location, but the majority of staff lack the knowledge of how their day-to-day work is affecting the organization as a whole.
 Therefore, more needs to be done to reach out to these disengaged, the ones who don't have a look in on the company’s direction or success and don't have access to the same technologies that those in the head office do.

-We created our Unily Engage intranet platform to help global organisations engage these remote workers.
-Not requiring an Office 365 license like our core intranet platform Unily Hub, Unily Engage provides staff with the information they need on whatever device they may have.
+We created our complete digital workplace solutions intranet platform to help global organizations engage these remote workers.
+Not requiring an Office 365 license like our core intranet platform, internal communications platform provides staff with the information they need on whatever device they may have.

 #1.
 Easy to consume content on any device

-2. Personalisation and targeting
+#2.
+Personalization and targeting

-3. Notifications and Alerts
+#3.
+Notifications and Alerts